huangli712/Zen/docs/src/guide/para/case.md

 **Type**: String

-**Details**: Short name of the system you would like to study.
+**Details**: Short name of the system that you would like to study with `Zen`.
 Note that underscores and blank spaces are not permitted.

 **Syntax**: